-Drilling and re-estimation of the North Star deposit in 2015 has confirmed the tonnage of higher confidence Measured and Indicated Mineral Resource, which can potentially be converted to an Ore Reserve.
-Mineralisation peripheral to the centrally drilled area is classified as Inferred.
+The North Star and Eastern Limb deposits are adjacent and are likely to be mined at the same time, therefore are reported together.
+Additional drilling (mostly upon the Eastern Limb) in 2016 plus using the improved density classification has confirmed the tonnage of higher confidence Measured and Indicated Mineral Resource, which can potentially be converted to an Ore Reserve.
+Mineralisation peripheral to the centrally drilled areas is classified as Inferred.